If you struggle with a countertop or table being overrun with paper and mail clutter, this is a must-read!

 Last fall, I swapped the old console table in the entry with this bar cart.
 The lower shelf is the perfect spot for incoming magazines/catalogs that I want to look at.
 I found this faux leather bin at Target that has a vintage-look to hang out next to the auditorium seats.

 You can use any bin or basket that works for your house, as long as you have one dedicated spot.
 I’m excited to have all the new issues together to grab when I need a little break.

-My solution was finding two wall-mounted containers to put next to the garage door.
+I knocked a few items off my list by finding two wall-mounted containers that we mounted next to the garage door.
 One for things that require something from me, and one for things I might need again soon.

 The left-side gold envelope hangs onto store coupons I might use, things I might need to reference again (like invites after we’ve RSVPed), and weekly sales flyers for the grocery store we regularly use.